 Alabama entered the 2020 college football season in rare territory.
 The Crimson Tide finished 11-2 last season, the program's ninth consecutive year it won 11 or more games — a record in the AP poll era.
-But for the first time in College Football Playoff history, coach Nick Saban's team was not among the top four teams after playing in the past four national championship games.
+But for the first time in College Football Playoff history, head coach Nick Saban's team was not among the top four teams after playing in the past four national championship games.

 Here is the complete 2020 Alabama football schedule, including opponents, results and players to watch.